 While not visible in the image, Simpson Strong-Tie cold-formed steel bridging products such as the SUBH were also used at the bridging bars on the light-gauge steel studs to prevent buckling.
 Other Simpson Strong-Tie products used in the retrofit included Simpson’s Titen HD® heavy-duty screw anchors, Strong-Drive® structural screws, HTT4 holdowns and miscellaneous other wood connectors.

 The project is expected to complete on time and under budget by late summer 2019.
-Kenneth Hodson, P.E., Senior Structural Engineer with Lumos & Associates, testified to the firm’s satisfactory collaboration with Simpson Strong-Tie: “We were able to count on Simpson’s field engineers and service reps for technical support, they were on-site whenever we needed them out there.”
+Kenneth Hodson, S.E., Senior Structural Engineer with Lumos & Associates, testified to the firm’s satisfactory collaboration with Simpson Strong-Tie: “We were able to count on Simpson’s field engineers and service reps for technical support; they were onsite whenever we needed them out there.”